 - Administrative: Jobs done while working on business support teams, like marketing, operations, accounting, or human resources, are considered administrative.
 These functions keep the business running and are often provided by office staff members providing support to the business.

-Federal law requires that you classify employees as exempt vs nonexempt correctly upon hire.
+Federal hiring laws require that you classify employees as exempt vs nonexempt correctly upon hire.
 Misclassification of your employees and failure to pay them earned overtime pay may subject you to penalties (up to $10,000 in fines or incarceration) and back pay (often double the hourly rate) to all misclassified employees for all overtime hours worked for up to three years.

-To help avoid this, Bambee offers affordable, on-demand HR managers to ensure small businesses stay compliant with employment classifications and other labor laws.
-You also get help with creating job descriptions, internal HR policies, employee onboarding, termination, and general employer coaching and HR guidance starting at $99 per month.
+To help you avoid wage penalties, Bambee offers affordable, on-demand HR managers to ensure small businesses comply with employment classification and other labor laws.
+You also get help with job descriptions, internal HR policies, employee onboarding, termination, and general employer coaching and HR guidance starting at $99 per month.

 Exclusions to Exempt vs Nonexempt Employee Classification